usnistgov/FIPS201/_Frontmatter/abstract.md

 # ABSTRACT

 Authentication of an individual’s identity is a fundamental component of physical and logical access control.
-When an individual attempts to access security-sensitive buildings, information systems and applications, an access control decision must be made.
+An access control decision must be made when an individual attempts to access security-sensitive buildings, information systems, and applications.
 An accurate determination of an individual’s identity supports making sound access control decisions.